naseriax/sshcli/README.md

 # sshcli
 sshcli is a command-line interface tool that uses the ~/.ssh/config file as a profile database.
 It allows you to add or remove profiles and connect to them in an interactive environment.

-## Branches:
-  - main branch contains the version without sqlite usage.
-  - sshcli_meets_sqlite is at the moment the development branch with the latest & greatest changes.

 ## Requirements to Compile
 To compile the code, you must have Golang installed on your system.
   - Check go.mod for the exact golang release requirement.